Need another category? Click here or call us at (866) 345-6784.

 Understanding Typical Las Cruces, New Mexico Property Disputes

 A common issue between Las Cruces neighbors involves branches or roots from one person’s tree encroaching onto an adjacent property.
 New Mexico common law allows a property owner to trim roots and branches up to their property line.
 However, this is only permissible if it can be done without damaging the tree.
-In fact, New Mexico case law holds that if you wait too long to trim the overhanging branches, you could lose the right to do so.
+New Mexico case law holds that if you wait too long to trim the overhanging branches, you could lose the right to do so.
 Furthermore, damaging someone else’s tree in Las Cruces can result in both civil and criminal penalties.

 Agricultural operations can be another source of property disputes.
 However, New Mexico’s Right to Farm Act protects many farms from nuisance lawsuits.
 As long as a Las Cruces agricultural operation or facility has been in place for at least a year, it can fall under the protections of the law.
 If a neighbor files a nuisance lawsuit, they must show that the farm operations are either negligent or illegal.